How to Build a Home Climbing Wall

 Intuitively we know that a vertical wall is easier to climb on than a steep (overhung) one.
 But that doesn’t provide a specific answer to what angle your rock climbing wall should be set to.

-To get a thorough understanding of how important wall angle is, and how to pick the best angle for your home wall, I asked the Assistant Director of Setting at Planet Granite San Francisco:
+To get a thorough understanding of how important wall angle is, and how to pick the best angle for your home wall, I asked the Assistant Director of Setting at Movement Climbing (formerly Planet Granite):

 “Making a wall more or less steep can have a profound effect on the difficulty of the moves.
 This is especially true with holds that are not incut, or in other words, slopey or flat.
 A jug will still feel relatively good on a severely overhanging wall, but a flat climbing hold will be exponentially harder to use on an overhang versus a vertical wall.